davidgasquez/handbook/Dogs.md

 - You can speed up a trick training it with toys.
 Also, you can add tricks in between "drop it" and "get it" to reinforce them.
 - Once the behavior is established, start to reinforce intermittently.
 - For clicker training the main loop is: click, pause, feed.
 Always feed after clicking!
 You can charge the clicker while playing [[Dogs#Training Games |training games]].
+- Develop gradual exposures to new things.
+Break the challenge into small steps and reward for each step to build confidence.
+E.g: [reactivity](https://youtu.be/QQ3i6FRyoFs).

 ### Training Games